ONS-OpenData/cmd-buis_invest_2200/README.md

 Transformation scripts for the business investment 2200 dataset (from SDMX source).

-Includes hierarchy .cypher and .csv but for repeat use you should only need "transform_busInvestment_2200.ipynb".
+Includes hierarchies for the assets and acitivity dimensions.

+NOTE - we are currently only using activity.

 ## Usage